top of page

 TRANSITIONAL HOUSING — THE FIRST STEP TO INDEPENDENCE

-At the RWA facility, trainees:
+At the RWAP facility, participants:

 • Work in building maintenance, operations, and food service, and other in-house positions